vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 1. CSS imported via `@import` in Sass will be compiled into standard CSS `@import` syntax.
 1. The CSS `@import` syntax only works at the top of css file.
-1. In order to give user styles a higher priority, we will import user styles after theme and plugin styles.
+1. To give user styles a higher priority, we will import user styles after theme and plugin styles.
 1. During the build process of VuePress2, all styles are compressed into a single CSS file.

-The above results in the user's CSS `@import` imports in Sass appearing in the middle of the final CSS file and thus invalid.
+The above results in the user’s CSS `@import` imports in Sass appearing in the middle of the final CSS file and thus invalid.

 The default theme also has the same problem, and this cannot be fixed on the theme side.